 Visiting Eubenangee Swamp safely

-Drive south from Cairns on the Bruce Highway to Mirriwinni (67km) and turn left into Bramston Beach Road.
-After 1km turn right into Cartwright Road and continue for a further 8km to the park entrance.
+Drive south from Cairns on the Bruce Highway to Mirriwinni (67km) and turn left towards Bramston Beach.
+7km from Mirriwinni turn right into Cartwright Road.
+The park entrance is 1.5km along Cartwright Road.
 These roads are all sealed and accessible by conventional vehicles.

 The track is wheelchair accessible with assistance.